phephephe/create_vault/README.md

 ansible-playbook --vault-id ~/.vault_password.txt playbook.yml
 ```

-This play will generated passwords to Ansible vault to
+This play will generated passwords to Ansible vault to:
 * "{{ target_inventory }}/{{ target_vault }}"

 The generated passwords are defined using two variables: